mobify/mobify-data-guide/README.md

 > "Why do I care about git/(x version control)?", Anon, including a lot of us in the past.

 That's a common question that is asked.
-As an engineering company where we seek [open discussion](https://github.com/mobify/developer-values#-seek-feedback) a lot of our discussion happen through [Pull request](https://code.tutsplus.com/tutorials/using-pull-requests-as-code-reviews--cms-21959).
+As an engineering company where we seek [📚 open discussion](https://github.com/mobify/developer-values#-seek-feedback) a lot of our discussion happen through [📚 Pull request](https://code.tutsplus.com/tutorials/using-pull-requests-as-code-reviews--cms-21959).
 Being familiar with your workflow on git will help you in communicating with your peers.

-> The [codecademy git course](https://www.codecademy.com/learn/learn-git) is our recommended way to learn git.
+> The [🏛 Codecademy git course](https://www.codecademy.com/learn/learn-git) is our recommended way to learn git.

-(advance) If you are interested - our [branching strategy](https://github.com/mobify/branching-strategy) is a good way to learn about real-life discipline on how we use git.
+(advance) If you are interested - our [📚 branching strategy](https://github.com/mobify/branching-strategy) is a good way to learn about real-life discipline on how we use git.